jmo366/cs305_mod5/CONTRIBUTING.md

 player health and player designs

 Implemenintation of music would also be cool.

 Ceanna Jarrett: I was create a music for the game.
 And uploaded it to the game.

+Jennie Butch: I was able to create the functions for player health and designs but had a difficult time designing the Aliens.